Sworn Translation: What It Is and How It Differs from Regular Translation | Global Docs Pro

 How much does sworn translation cost?

-The cost depends on the country, language, and complexity of the document.
-In Germany, translating a certificate costs 30-60 euros, a diploma — 50-100 euros.
+The cost depends on the country, language, complexity of the document, and the specific translator.
+In Germany, translating a certificate costs 30–60 euros, a diploma — 50–100 euros.
 In France, prices are comparable.
-In Israel, notarized translation costs 150-300 shekels per document.
-It’s more expensive than regular translation, but includes a legal guarantee.
+In Italy, translating a standard document costs 40–70 euros plus 16 euros marca da bollo per 4 pages for asseverazione at the Tribunale; a notary adds 50–150 euros for the service.
+In Israel, notarized translation costs 150–300 shekels per document.
+These prices are indicative as of the time of publication (August 2026); actual cost may vary, please check with the specific translator.

 How to find a sworn translator?

-In Germany, lists of vereidigter Übersetzer are published on the websites of regional courts (Landgericht).
-In France — on the websites of appellate courts (Cour d’appel).
+In Germany, lists of vereidigter Übersetzer are published on the websites of regional courts (Landgericht), and in the states of Lower Saxony, Rhineland-Palatinate, and North Rhine-Westphalia — on the websites of higher regional courts (Oberlandesgericht).
+Additionally, the Germany-wide registry is available on the justiz-dolmetscher.de portal.
+In France — through the national list of traducteurs agréés on the website of the Court of Cassation (courdecassation.fr) and on the websites of appellate courts.
 In Israel — through notaries or accredited translation agencies.
 We can also recommend verified specialists.

 Do they accept machine translation from Google/DeepL?